PremKumar135/PremKumar/README.md

 ### **Project 9: Extract and Verify Signatures**
 ---
-> **This project focussed on extracting and verifying the signatures of a user in the bank.**
+> **This project focused on extracting and verifying the signatures of a user in the bank.**

 ![signature_verify](signature-pro-j5Qbe2TG6MU-unsplash.jpg)
 Photo by <a href="https://unsplash.com/@signaturepro?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Signature Pro</a> on <a href="https://unsplash.com/s/photos/signature?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>